 The Best T. Rowe Price Mutual Funds to Buy

-Below are seven great T. Rowe Price funds best suited as core portfolio holdings.
+Below are eight great T. Rowe Price funds best suited as core portfolio holdings.

-Also worth noting: Every one of these funds is actively managed.
+Also worth noting: All but one of these funds are actively managed.
 While T. Rowe does have a solid lineup of index funds, managed funds earn an overwhelming majority of the firm’s Morningstar Gold Medalist ratings.

 In no particular order …